 Are the roles and responsibilities clearly laid out?

-- It’s likely some of the work will be performed by your team and the responsibilities need to be spelled out to avoid getting overcharged or not getting tasks needed performed by the wrong person.
+- It’s likely some of the work will be performed by your team and the responsibilities need to be spelled out.
+This can help you avoid getting overcharged or neglecting critical tasks.

 What is your gut telling you?